MLA Formatting and Style Guide

 It's always best to consult the current MLA Handbook for Writers of Research Papers for any MLA question.
 If you are using MLA style for a class assignment, it's also a good idea to consult your professor, advisor, TA, or other campus resources for help.
 They're the ones who can tell you how the style should apply in your particular case.

-For extraordinary questions that aren't covered clearly in the style manual or haven't been answered by your teacher or advisor, contact the Writing Lab for help at (765) 494-3723 or email us at this form.
+For extraordinary questions that aren't covered clearly in the style manual or haven't been answered by your teacher or advisor, you can make an appointment at the Writing Lab by calling (765) 494-3723 or email us at this form.

 Print resources from the modern language association